Reviews You Can Rely On

 Poor ventilation

-The Troy Lee Ruckus Shell shorts are burly and substantial shorts designed for the mountain biker who trends towards the downhill/gravity side of the spectrum.
+The Troy Lee Ruckus Shell shorts are burly and substantial shorts designed for mountain bikers who trend towards the downhill/gravity side of the spectrum.
 This rider is more concerned with charging down gnar as opposed to spinning uphill for hours.
-These shorts have a burly and tough feel that will stand up to crashes.
+These shorts have a burly and tough feel that will withstand crashes.
 Also, the Ruckus are quite comfortable and have a generous fit and long inseam that plays very well with knee pads.

-Because of their heavy feel, these shorts cannot match the pedal-friendly nature of other shorts.
-While you can do a huge, half-day ride with these shorts, it is not their strong suit.
-They breathe okay, but they still aren't the best choice for warm days.
+Due to their heavy feel, these shorts can't match the pedal-friendly nature of other pairs.
+Though you can do a huge, half-day ride in these shorts, it is not their strong suit.
+They breathe okay but aren't ideal for warm weather.
+When things heat up, we prefer the well-ventilated Pearl Izumi Summit Shell Short.

 Read more: Troy Lee Ruckus Shell review